How to Get Rid of a Timeshare That Is Paid Off

 2. Try Selling or Transferring (But Be Realistic)

 There’s an active resale market online—but prices are drastically lower than the purchase price.
 Many timeshares sell for $1 (or not at all).
+The timeshare resale market is often oversaturated, making it difficult to sell your timeshare at a reasonable price.

 If you want to try: